Postmates Driver Review 2023: Tips for Earning the Most

-Then, if the order isn’t already paid for, you’ll pay for everything using the prepaid card.
-You’ll then take a clear picture of the receipt, enter the total order amount and deliver it to your awaiting purchaser.
+If the order isn’t already paid for, you’ll pay for everything using your prepaid Postmates card.
+Then take a clear picture of the receipt, enter the total order amount, and deliver it to your awaiting purchaser.

 How Postmates pays

 Postmates couriers get paid weekly via direct deposit for deliveries made Monday through Sunday of the previous week.
 Payments typically post by Wednesday or Thursday.

 If you need your earnings earlier you can enable “Instant Deposit” from the Fleet App and select “Cash Out” to withdraw your earning at any time.

 For each order, Postmates guarantees a minimum payout before tips.
 There are also incentives and bonuses on top of that for “Blitz” pricing, every minute you wait for an order, and every mile you travel to deliver.

 Rates fluctuate based on location, but for most places, the minimum is $4.
 Base pay for every pickup and drop off is upwards of $1.00 each.
 For every minute you’re waiting for an order, you can add an additional $0.10.
 Once you leave the restaurant, each mile traveled to the drop off location is roughly an additional $0.60.

 Postmates drivers always keep 100% of tips.
 Once a driver completes a delivery, the customer receives a notification asking them to tip and isn’t able to place another Postmates order until they take action on tipping in their app.
 It takes at least 24 hours for tips to show up in the Fleet dashboard.

 How much money can I make working for Postmates?

 “Short trips are usually $4 per order.
-But if it’s like a longer trip it can range maybe from $5 to $8,” Hopkins said.
+But if it’s a longer trip, it can range maybe from $5 to $8,” Hopkins said.